MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Multi-Fidelity Thermal Modeling

 \subsubsection{$\mu$-bump Abstracted Model}

-The $\mu$-bumps are particularly important for thermal behavior since they are one of the two paths to dissipate heat away from a chiplet, as seen in Figure~\ref{fig:2.5D_cartoon_detailed_vs_abstracted}.
-Due to the density and the total number of $\mu$-bumps present, which number in the thousands, it is impractical to simulate an entire package with individually modeled $\mu$-bumps.
-Therefore, a small block of the $\mu$-bump layer, along with the associated chiplet and interposer, is simulated in isolation to determine thermal coefficients that can be applied to the final abstract models as illustrated in Figure~\ref{fig:ubump_block_detailed_contour}.
+The $\mu$-bumps are particularly important for thermal behavior due to their placement in the 2.5D and 3D integrated systems.
+In the 2.5D system, the $\mu$-bumps are one of two paths to dissipate heat from a chiplet, as illustrated in \rev{Fig.}~\ref{fig:2.5D_cartoon_detailed_vs_abstracted}.
+Similarly, in the 3D system, all heat flow for the lower two chiplets in each stack must travel through one of two $\mu$-bump layers, as shown in \rev{Fig.}~\ref{fig:3D_cartoon_detailed_vs_abstracted}.
+Due to the density and the total number of $\mu$-bumps present, which number in the thousands, it is impractical to simulate an entire package with individually modeled $\mu$-bumps in FEM.
+Therefore, a small block of the $\mu$-bump layer, along with the associated upper and lower layer, is simulated in isolation to determine thermal properties that can be applied to the final abstracted models as illustrated in \rev{Fig.}~\ref{fig:ubump_block_detailed_contour}.

-First, the detailed block containing $\mu$-bumps and underfill material is simulated with static heat and convection boundaries, which are applied to create a measurable thermal gradient across the $\mu$-bump layer.
+First, the detailed block containing $\mu$-bumps and underfill material is simulated with static heat flux and convection boundaries, which are applied to create a measurable thermal gradient across the $\mu$-bump layer.
 Then, the thermal conductivity $k$ is calculated as:

 where $\dot{q}$ is the heat flow rate, $l$ is the thickness of the material, $A$ is the cross-sectional area, and $\Delta T$ is the temperature difference across the material \cite{heatTransferBook}.
 Thermal capacitance and specific heat are calculated via weighted body average~\cite{bergman2011heatTransfer}.
 These parameters are applied to a model containing a homogeneous block in place of the previously modeled $\mu$-bumps and underfill material.
-Finally, the same boundary conditions are used, as shown in Figure~\ref{fig:ubump_block_detailed_contour}.
+Finally, the same boundary conditions are used, as shown in \rev{Fig.}~\ref{fig:ubump_block_detailed_contour}.

 We observe identical temperature drop across the $\mu$-bump layer of the abstracted model and less than a tenth of a degree difference in interface temperatures in this sub-block, as presented in Table~\ref{table:ubump_block_results}, while achieving approximately 1.5x speedup.